jasp-stats/jasp-desktop/Resources/Help/preferences/prefsresults.md

 Here you can specify if p-values should be shown as "< .001" or if an exact value should be given.

+### Use normalized notation

+Here you can specify if scientific numbers should be displayed with normatlized notation, 1×10<sup>-10</sup> instead of being displayed using the E notation, 1e-10.

 ### Fix the number of decimals

 This represents the number of decimals JASP will show for numeric values.